|

 general, only one of the two forms can be cancelled, but the overall

-chromatic error can be greatly reduced by the proper choice of elements'
+chromatic error can be greatly reduced by a proper choice of elements'

 properties (both longitudinal and lateral chromatism cancelled require